Trump warns GOP of political costs of rejecting health bill

 “The president is very adroit at putting somebody on the spot and he did that today with Mark Meadows,” Collins said.
 Asked if there was a threat to Meadows in that, Collins responded: “There was no threat whatsoever.”

-Speaker Paul Ryan, R-Wis., told reporters Trump attended the meeting “to do what he does best: to close the deal.”
+Speaker Paul Ryan, R-Wis., told reporters that if Republicans pass the legislation, “People will reward us.
+If we don’t keep our promise, it will be very hard to manage this.”

-Trump’s closed-door meeting with House Republicans was coming as party leaders released 43 pages worth of changes to a bill whose prospects remain dicey.
+Trump’s closed-door meeting with House Republicans came as party leaders released 43 pages worth of changes to a bill whose prospects remain dicey.
 Their proposals were largely aimed at addressing dissent that their measure would leave many older people with higher costs.

 Included was an unusual approach: language paving the way for the Senate, if it chooses, to make the bill’s tax credit more generous for people age 50-64.
-Details in the documents released were initially unclear, but one GOP lawmaker and an aide said the plan sets aside $85-billion over 10 years for that purpose.
+Republicans said the plan sets aside $85 billion over 10 years for that purpose.

 The leaders’ proposals would accelerate the repeal of tax increases Obama imposed on higher earners, the medical industry and others to this year instead of 2018.
 It would be easier for some people to deduct medical expenses from their taxes.